-Skerwink Trail is a 3.3 mile loop trail located near Newfoundland and Labrador, Newfoundland, Canada.
-The trail is rated as moderate and primarily used for hiking.
+Skerwink Trail is a 3 mile loop trail located near Newfoundland and Labrador, Newfoundland, Canada.
+The trail is rated as moderate and primarily used for hiking, walking, and trail running.

 Amazing trail.
 Stunning views.
 Well maintained without looking like a concrete path.
 When we hiked this trail the Caplin were rolling and we must have counted about 20 whales including a mother and calf that put on a show for more than half an hour.
 Very memorable place and not to be missed when in NL.

 Short and easy but great view